Scott-N-Ha/Commander/README.md

 ## Designing multiple AI
 One of the hardest challenges for this project was deisgning multiple versions of AI that would play differently so that the gameplay would not be stale.

 Here is an example of the `Sneaky CPU` that I built.
-Its main goal is to target the weakest base out of the board and "swarm" the base with its units.
+Its main goal is to target the weakest base of the strongest player on the board and "swarm" the base with its units.

 ```javascript
 sneakyManuevers() {